tobi2x/awarecache/README.md

 # AwareCache

-## Overview

-`AwareCache` is a versatile caching library that provides context-aware caching with customizable eviction policies (LRU and LFU) and detailed cache metrics.
-It allows you to manage different caches for different contexts with various caching strategies, and track performance metrics such as cache hits and misses.
+A context-aware caching library with customizable eviction policies and performance metrics. `awarecache` supports various cache eviction strategies, allowing you to choose the one that best fits your application's needs.

 ## Features

-- **Context-Aware Caching**: Manage separate caches for different contexts, each with its own eviction policy and capacity.
+- **Context-Aware Caching**: Manage different caches for different contexts.
-- **Customizable Policies**: Choose between LRU (Least Recently Used) and LFU (Least Frequently Used) caching strategies.
+- **Customizable Eviction Policies**: Choose from LRU, LFU, MRU, FIFO, TinyLFU, SLRU, and Clock caching strategies.
-- **Cache Metrics**: Track cache hits and misses to monitor the performance of your caching system.
+- **Cache Metrics**: Track cache performance with hit and miss statistics.
-- **Simple API**: Easy-to-use API for interacting with caches and managing policies.

 ## Installation

-You can install the package via pip:
+You can install `awarecache` via pip:

 ```bash
 pip install awarecache